 My father died at an early age – the age I am now.
 My mother had to run the family finances and a whole lot more.
 We learned about money together.
 I didn’t know any other kids in high school who owned mutual funds.
 No one else read Kiplinger’s Personal Finance.

 Don’t get me wrong – I made my share of money mistakes.
 You won’t see me recommending day trading here.
 Making mistakes is part of any learning experience.

 Financial education has made a tremendous difference in my life.
 I want you and your family to have those advantages.

 About The Kid Wealth Kids

-I’d like to say that the Kid Wealth Kids are your typical 8 and 9-year-old kids.
+I’d like to say that the Kid Wealth Kids are your typical 9 and 11-year-old kids.
 However, that would be a lie.
 We’ve been in a very fortunate position to give them a huge head start.
 They go to a tremendous school.
 They have always had a stay-at-home-father (that’s me) who can usually set his work hours around their need.
-Their mother works longer hours, but she’s worked from home a majority of the time their entire lives.
+Their mother works longer hours, but she has almost exclusive worked from home their entire lives.

 Like most kids, they’ve tried a lot of activities.
 That means they’ve also quit a lot of activities.
-We are regulars at the karate dojo and Boy Scouts.
-We’re currently working on downhill snow sports (one does snowboarding and the other does skiing).
-The older is taking up the drums, while the younger has soccer.
+We are regulars at the Karate Dojo and Cub Scouts.
+They’ve also done downhill snow sports (snowboarding and skiing), acting, drums, baseball, cooking camps, soccer, and First Lego League robotics.

 They also fight with each other all the time.
 They are complete opposites in almost every way.
-The only thing they can agree on is a love of Pokemon.
-Even then, they love to disagree about which Pokemon are best.
-The older one loves fire Pokemon and the younger loves water Pokemon.
-To keep their privacy a bit, I’m thinking of nicknaming them FireKid and WaterKid here.
-What do you think?
+The only things they agree on is a love of Pokemon and Marvel.